-- Code 0: There is no involvement of the ipsilateral adrenal gland - Code 1: Ipsilateral adrenal gland involved by direct extension (contiguous involvement) - Code 2: Ipsilateral adrenal gland involved by separate nodule (discontiguous involvement) - Code 3: Ipsilateral adrenal gland involvement by contiguous and discontiguous involvement - Code 4: Ipsilateral adrenal gland involvement, unknown if contiguous or discontiguous involvement - Code 9 when - o There is no documentation in the medical record - o Clinical diagnosis only - o Evaluation of ipsilateral adrenal gland involvement not done or unknown if done
+- Code 0: There is no involvement of the ipsilateral adrenal gland - If tumor is "confined to kidney" and staging is based on size, then there is no involvement of the adrenal gland - Code 1: Ipsilateral adrenal gland involved by direct extension (contiguous involvement) - Code 2: Ipsilateral adrenal gland involved by separate nodule (discontiguous involvement) - Code 3: Ipsilateral adrenal gland involvement by contiguous and discontiguous involvement - Code 4: Ipsilateral adrenal gland involvement, unknown if contiguous or discontiguous involvement - Code 9 when - There is no documentation in the medical record - Clinical diagnosis only - o Evaluation of ipsilateral adrenal gland involvement not done or unknown if done

-- Source documents: pathology report, CAP Kidney cancer protocol - Other names: suprarenal gland; same side (ipsilateral)

-Change from Collaborative Stage v2 (CSv2): In CSv2, if pathology report was available and there was no mention of ipsilateral gland involvement, the registrar could assume that it was negative and code appropriately.
+- Source documents: pathology report - For further information, refer to the Kidney cancer protocol published by the College of American Pathologists for AJCC 8th edition - Other names: suprarenal gland; same side (ipsilateral) - Change from Collaborative Stage v2 (CSv2): In CSv2, if pathology report was available and there was no mention of ipsilateral gland involvement, the registrar could assume that it was negative and code appropriately.
 For the SSDI, this assumption cannot be made.
 There must be a statement that ipsilateral gland involvement is not present to code 0.